 Reward and Recognize

 Rewards include monetary and non-monetary rewards.
 There is no debate between the two as they’re both equally important in sustaining employee motivation.
 If an employee does a good job, offer them recognition in front of other employees.
 This will prove to be a good morale builder for others as well.
 For a job well done, you can reward them with awards, certificates or gift cards.
 When employees feel underappreciated and unrewarded, their willingness to quit their job increases.
+One surefire way to improve employee satisfaction is to schedule your teams shifts on Deputy.
+This will established a transparent system of tracking the scheduling time of the employee and make the task of awarding punctual employee a breeze.

 Provide Mentoring Opportunities